adisreyaj/100DaysofCode-React/log.md

 - Playing around with Animated in React Native.
 Tried timing(), sequence(), parallel() etc
 - Learned about responsive styling in React Native using Dimension API

+### Day 21: May 28, 2020

+**Today's Progress**:

+- Create a Movie Detail Page (WIP)
+- More on styling and creating components in React Native
+- Practicing animations in Expo Snack✨